Nigerian Railway Corporation: Trains

-Recent history
+Finances

 NRC went more than once into bankruptcy during the last 20 years.
 Lack of maintenance on infrastructure and rolling stock and a high number of employees the railway produced huge deficits, not taken over by the state.
 In 2005, after several re-organisations of the system passenger transport was reduced to four departures weekly from Lagos of which two went to Kano, one to Jos and one to Maiduguri; from Port Harcourt four trains every week ran to Kano (two weekly), one weekly to Jos and one to Maiduguri.

 Status in 2008

-According to the critique by Mazi Jetson Nwakwo, acting managing director of the NRC the rail system is suffering from the lack of political will by the nation's politicians.
+According to the critique by Mazi Jetson Nwankwo (February 2007 to May 2011) acting managing director of the NRC the rail system is suffering from the lack of political will by the nation's politicians.
 While the NRC had employed about 45,000 people between 1954 and 1975, current employment is only 6,516.
 He pointed out that no new wagons had been bought since 1993, and some wagons date back to 1948.
 Track condition limits trains to a speed of 35 km/h.